2012 Kong Qingdong incident: Influx of birth tourism

-On 1 January 2012 a protest was held by more than 1,500 pregnant women and mothers with strollers against the number of Mainland Chinese mothers giving birth in the Hong Kong.
+On 1 January 2012 a protest was held by more than 1,500 pregnant women and mothers with strollers against the number of mainland Chinese mothers giving birth in the Hong Kong.
 In 2001, the Court of Final Appeal ruled in Director of Immigration v.
-Chong Fung Yuen that Hong Kong-born children of Chinese citizens were entitled to the right of abode in Hong Kong even if their parents had entered the territory as tourists.
-This ruling led to a sharp rise in the number of Mainland Chinese mothers coming to Hong Kong to give birth.
-In 2011, nearly half of all babies born in Hong Kong (38,043 out of 80,131) were born to Mainland Chinese mothers.
+Chong Fung Yuen that Hong Kong-born children of mainland Chinese residents were entitled to the right of abode in Hong Kong even if their parents had entered the territory as tourists.
+This ruling led to a sharp rise in the number of mainland Chinese mothers coming to Hong Kong to give birth.
+In 2011, nearly half of all babies born in Hong Kong (38,043 out of 80,131) were born to mainland Chinese mothers.
 Hong Kong has one of the world's lowest birth rates, so the wave of outsiders' giving birth in Hong Kong hospitals put a significant strain on health care resources in the territory.
 Nurses in the region have accused the territory's government of incompetence, and lobbied for Hong Kong residents to be prioritised over non-locals.
-In 2012, the Hong Kong government reduced the quota for the number of Mainland Chinese women allowed to give birth in public hospitals.
+In 2012, the Hong Kong government reduced the quota for the number of mainland Chinese women allowed to give birth in public hospitals.
 The quota call was made after doctors themselves made a rare public call to pressure the government to put a stop on the number of babies allowed as resources were stretched too thin.
 The cap is now set at 3,400 for public and 31,000 for private hospitals.

-Chief Executive Donald Tsang announced a four-point plan to hold back the wave of Mainland Chinese 'birth tourists.'
+Chief Executive Donald Tsang announced a four-point plan to hold back the wave of mainland Chinese 'birth tourists.'
 Heavy charges were imposed on non-locals who turn up at emergency stops to give birth immediately.
 The Immigration Department was allotted more resources at border checks to stop suspected mothers looking to give birth in the territory before they cross the border.
 Local authorities were also asked to crack down on people who assist women who enter the territory for the purpose of giving birth.
 More raids were to be conducted on unlicensed hotels serving pregnant women.
 About HK$6.6 million (~US$850,000) of public hospitals' bad debt in 2010–11 was from non-local mothers not paying their bills.

 Property investment

-Many Hong Kong citizens blame wealthy Mainland Chinese for driving property prices beyond the reach of local citizens.
+Many Hongkongers blame wealthy mainland Chinese for driving property prices beyond the reach of local citizens.
 In 2011 Mainland Chinese purchased a third of all residential flats in Hong Kong, according to Nomura research.
 Home prices also rose as much as 70% since 2009.